Blaizzy/mlx-embeddings/docs/Homebrew-homebrew-core-Merge-Checklist.md

 ## Merging, rebasing, cherry-picking

-In most cases, you can simply approve a PR and an automatic merge (with bottles) will be performed by [@BrewTestBot](https://github.com/BrewTestBot).
+For most PRs that make formula modifications, you can simply approve the PR and an automatic merge (with bottles) will be performed by [@BrewTestBot](https://github.com/BrewTestBot).
 See [Brew Test Bot For Core Contributors](Brew-Test-Bot-For-Core-Contributors.md) for more information.

+Certain PRs may not be merged automatically by [@BrewTestBot](https://github.com/BrewTestBot), even after they've been approved.
+This includes PRs with the `new formula`, `automerge-skip`, and `linux-only` labels.
+To trigger a merge for these PRs, run `brew pr-publish`.

 PRs modifying formulae that don't need bottles or making changes that don't require new bottles to be pulled should use GitHub's squash & merge or rebase & merge workflows.